charleskoehl/parsimonious/README.md

 <a name="Parsimonious.isPFObject"></a>

 ### Parsimonious.isPFObject(thing, [ofClass]) ⇒ <code>boolean</code>
-Return true if thing is a Parse.Object, or sub-class of Parse.Object (like Parse.User or Parse.CustomClass)
+Return true if thing is a Parse.Object, or sub-class of Parse.Object (like Parse.User or Parse.MyCustomClass)

 **Kind**: static method of [<code>Parsimonious</code>](#Parsimonious)
 **Params**